christianalfoni/C/README.md

 console.log(aChild.getList() === secondChild.getList()); // => true
 ```

-As we can see, the two childs are now working off the same list.
+As we can see, the two childs are now working off the same list, as they are using the inherited list of MyBase.
 But if we call the parent function (super):

 ```javascript
 var MyBase = C(function MyBase (options) {